 |In constant-speed SMD simulation, the harmonic potential of the motion (spring) is used to induce motion along the reaction coordinates.
 The free end of the spring (represented by virtual atoms) moves at a constant speed, while the protein atoms attached to the other end of the spring are subjected to the steering force.|

 MD simulations have usually been limited to nanoseconds, with SMD simulations using non-physiological stretching speeds to induce conformational changes within this achievable time scale.
-ComputaBio can provide SMD simulations technology.
+CD ComputaBio can provide SMD simulations technology.
 Our team has worked in this field for more than ten years and published findings in top scientific journals.